 In order to successfully complete their physiological development, Atlantic sturgeon must have access to a gradual gradient of salinity from freshwater to saltwater.
 Atlantic sturgeon move along this gradient as their tolerance to increased salinity increases with age.
-Within the action area PBF 2 occurs from approximately rkm 0 (where the final rule describes the mouth of the river entering the ocean) to approximately rkm 19, the upstream limit of direct and indirect effects of dredging.
-Using the best available information, we estimate the area of PBF 2 critical habitat within the action area (including the footprint of the two dredge sites and the disposal sites, the vessel transit routes, and the areas experiencing increased levels of turbidity from dredging and disposal) to be 1,057 acres.
+PBF 2 occurs throughout the action area, including effects from disposal of dredged material at Bluff Head (rm 8.8; rkm 14.1) to the upstream limit of effects of dredging (rm 13.2; rkm 21.3).
+Using the best available information, we estimate the area of PBF 2 critical habitat within the action area (including the footprint of the dredge sites and the disposal site, the vessel transit routes, and the areas experiencing increased levels of turbidity from dredging and disposal) to be 1,007 acres.
 Based on extensive sampling, tagging, tracking, over the past several decades (see Section 5.8.1), we are confident that the action area is heavily utilized by juvenile Atlantic sturgeon from the GOM DPS.

 The proposed action has the potential to affect (e.g., remove or bury) the substrate that supports juvenile foraging, and result in temporary reduction in the availability of benthic habitat.
-However, the small portion of this habitat that may be affected by the proposed action would be very small relative to the total amount of aquatic juvenile habitat available for juvenile foraging and physiological development within the action area.
-Specifically, the estimated area of PBF 2 to be removed or buried (45 acres for the Doubling Point dredge site, 31 acres for the Popham Beach dredge site, and 5.7 acres for the Bluff Head disposal site) is compared to the 1,057 acres of PBF 2 habitat within the action area.
-In total, this 81.7 acres of non-contiguous PBF 2 habitat that may be affected equates to 7.7% of the PBF 2 within the action area.
+However, the portion of this habitat that may be affected by the proposed action would be very small relative to the total amount of aquatic juvenile habitat available for juvenile foraging and physiological development within the action area.
+Specifically, the estimated area of PBF 2 to be removed or buried (17.9 acres for the cumulative total area of the dredge sites and 5.7 acres for the Bluff Head disposal site) is compared to the 1,007 acres of PBF 2 habitat within the action area.
+In total, these 23.6 acres of non-contiguous PBF 2 habitat that may be affected equate to 2.3% of the PBF 2 within the action area.

 As described in Section 7.4, we expect dredged areas and the disposal site to regain their full conservation function in one to two years.
-Dredging and disposal in the action area may occur once every two years (5 events in 10 years).
+Dredging and disposal in the action area may occur every one to two years (10 events); however, based on our analysis of prior dredging events, we have determined that those events infrequently occur in the same dredge area in consecutive years (Table 1).
 Bluff Head disposal site is a dynamic areas where we expect dredged material to be transported downstream relatively quickly, potentially lessening the effects of prey item burial.
 Therefore, we expect juvenile Atlantic sturgeon to have access to fully reestablished forage grounds for at least one year prior to subsequent dredging events.